osrf/gazebo_tutorials/model_editor/tutorial.md

 on your local machine.
 If you know the path of the mesh file, you can enter it directly in the text field box next to the `Browse` button.
-Note Gazebo currently only supports importing COLLADA (dae), STereoLithography (stl), and Scalar Vector Graphics (svg) files.
+Note Gazebo currently only supports importing COLLADA (dae), STereoLithography (stl), and Scalable Vector Graphics (svg) files.

 1. Click `Import` to load the mesh file.
 Then, add it to the 3D view.